 To get started with workforce management software and adopt workforce management software best practices:

-2. Ensure the basic solutions are in place for governance and compliance—including core human resources functionality that has digitized employee data and payroll.
+- Ensure basic solutions for governance and compliance: Implement core human resources functionalities that digitize employee data and payroll to comply with legal standards and improve governance.

 Measuring Workforce Management